 It’s also possible that some ccTLDs will start to require the verification of additional data elements, such as the registrant’s postal address, which they already collect but which are outside the scope of NIS2.

-Verification of the registrant email address
+Verification of the registrant’s email address

-Where we are responsible for email verification, OpenSRS will verify the email address upon registration, transfer-in, or renewal of the domain.
-However, registrants only need to respond to the verification email once, regardless of how many domains they renew, transfer, or purchase.
+- Only verify each registrant once, regardless of how many domains they have.
 For example, let’s say the registrant already has a .com domain through OpenSRS.
 If they then register a .de domain using the same contact record (first name, last name, and email address), our system will recognize them as already verified.
 We won’t send them an additional verification request.

 Verification of registrant name, phone number, and postal address